Writing Back, a fulfilling volunteering experience

 Alternative entry

-Find out more about Access to Leeds and alternative admissions .
+Find out more about Access to Leeds and contextual admissions .

-Typical Access to Leeds offer: BBB including English (Literature or Language and Literature) at A Level and pass Access to Leeds
+Typical Access to Leeds offer: ABB including an A in English (Language, Literature or Language and Literature) at A Level and pass Access to Leeds.

 Arts and Humanities with Foundation Year